Medical Billing and Coding Certificate

 ICD Coding 10

 Focus on diagnostic coding through use of the International Classification of Diseases, Clinical Modification (CMS) Procedure Coding (PCS) systems.
 Course completion in conjunction with the CPT coding course (MBX-103 below) enables obtaining maximum reimbursements on claims.
-Required Manuals: ICD-10 CM 2018 & ICD-10 PCS 2018, available at the QCC Bookstore.
+Required Manuals: ICD-10 CM 2018 and The Complete Diagnosis Coding Solution, 3rd Edition, available at the QCC Bookstore.

 MBX-104 8 sessions (24 hours) / $345